-A blog that records my two years in the Critical, Curatorial, and Conceptual Practices Program at the GSAPP.
+A blog that records my two years in the Critical, Curatorial, and Conceptual Practices of Architecture Program at the GSAPP.
 Posts will explore the program, New York's architecture and urban design and has the potential to envelope the west coast as well.
 Having spent the last 6 years in L.A., my intended thesis will look at the the west coast (and hopefully the school will give me the objective distance I need!).

 This would be Hannah Horvath's blog if she were a gay Asian male with a regular job and a AW3DHD.